Yorkshire Wolds: Northern Wolds and Flamborough Head

-The Wolds reach the sea at Flamborough Head where the chalk cliffs plunge over 130 m to the North Sea.
+The Wolds reach the sea at Flamborough Head, where the chalk cliffs plunge over 130 m to the North Sea.
 To the south of Flamborough lies the resort town of Bridlington and to the north the sheer cliffs at Speeton overlook Filey Bay.
 Inland the high Wolds scarp overlooks the Vale of Pickering.

 The so-called Great Wold Valley traverses the area.
 It is occupied by a small brook called the Gypsey Race.
 This brook empties its waters into Bridlington Harbour.
 The valley of the Gypsey Race turns south and then east in two right angle bends, one at Burton Fleming, the other at Rudston.
 In dry conditions the brook frequently dries up in parts of its course and re-emerges downstream.

 Another notable feature of this area of the Wolds is Danes Dyke, a great ditch extending across Flamborough Head.
 The dyke consists of double ramparts, a ditch which is about 20 yd wide and 20 ft deep and a further rampart which rises to 18 ft above ground level.
 The origin of this feature is obscure, although it is certainly not Danish.

-Bempton Cliffs is a seabird colony and an R.S.P.B. nature reserve.
-It is home to the only colony of Gannets in mainland England, 10% of the UK's resident Kittiwakes and a colony of the locally endangered Atlantic Puffin.
+Bempton Cliffs is a seabird colony and an RSPB nature reserve.
+It is home to the only colony of gannets in mainland England, 10% of the UK's resident kittiwakes, and a colony of the locally endangered Atlantic puffin.

 Notable settlements include Flamborough village, North Landing and South Landing on Flamborough Headland.
 The village of Reighton which extends down the steep scarp face of the Wolds has many buildings made of the local chalk.
 Hunmanby was once a large market town and its buildings are centred on the old triangular market place.

 A series of villages lies at the foot of the northern scarp of the Wolds each having a parish which contains an area of chalk hillside, fertile benches and marshy land on the Vale of Pickering.

-Fordon is one of the smallest villages in England consisting of only a few farms and a small church some parts of which are of Norman construction.
+Fordon consists only of a few farms and a small church, some parts of which are of Norman construction.
 Wold Newton and Burton Fleming lie in the Great Wold Valley.
 A large round barrow called Willy Howe (Howe, a topographic name from Middle English, originated with the Old Norse word haugr meaning a small hill or a man-made mound or barrow.) lies between Wold Newton and Thwing.
 At Rudston Britain's tallest standing stone can be seen in the church yard.
 Boynton Hall was the home of William Strickland who is reputed to have brought the turkey to England.

 On the Wold top there are many traces of pre-historic peoples such as the barrows at Willerby Wold and Sharpe Howes above Folkton.